mrcbq/portfolio-mobile-first/README.md

 ## ❓ FAQ (OPTIONAL) <a name="faq"></a>

-> Add at least 2 questions new developers would ask when they decide to use your project.
+Q: How to use the responsive design for the mobiel version?
+A: Think mobile first.

 - **[How use the readme file]**

-  - [Please copy the contebnt and paste in your favorite editor, save as readme.md ]
+  - [Please copy the content and paste in your favorite editor, save as readme.md ]

 - **[How to ]**